How to Identify a We Buy Houses Scam

 You’ll also want to make sure that you get all agreements in writing.
 These are much more viable in court than verbal agreements, where it’ll all come down to he-said-she-said.

 Finally, if something just doesn’t feel right, just walk away.
-If a deal sounds too good to be true – say, for example, an offer that’s a hundred-thousand dollars than any other and more flexibility – then it very well may be.
+If a deal sounds too good to be true, it probably is.
+If you find yourself in a situation with an offer that’s a hundred-thousand dollars more than any other and offers more flexibility, take a closer look.
+Listen to your gut.

 Get started with a local, family-owned company based right here in the greater Seattle area.
 Request an all-cash offer on your home today and skip the possibility of a “we buy houses” scam altogether.